We value your privacy. We may collect personal information from you for business, marketing, and commercial purposes. Read more

-With a Fixed Annuity, money is placed in fixed-rate investments such as bonds, where it will earn a fixed interest rate for a certain period of time.
-For most fixed annuities, a minimum interest rate is guaranteed.
+With a Fixed Annuity, the insurance company places money in high quality fixed-rate investments such as bonds, where the insurance company will earn a fixed interest rate for a certain period of time.
+For most fixed annuities, the insurance company guarantees a minimum interest rate that you will earn, often for a specified period of time.
 With a Fixed Annuity, the insurance company is taking the investment risk.

 With a Variable Annuity, money is placed in market-based investments.
 This may include stocks, bonds, mutual funds, or money markets.
 You may have the option to move the money around among the different investments.
 In addition, the rate of return can vary based on the performance of the investments.
 With a Variable Annuity, the risk is taken by the annuitant, rather than by the insurance company.

 Deferred annuities can also be a good way to help increase your retirement savings.
-The tax-deferral and compounding of interest provided by an annuity can help it to grow larger than an equal investment in a taxable account.
+The tax-deferral and compounding of interest provided by an annuity can help it to grow larger than an equal amount placed in a taxable account.
 Gains will be taxed as ordinary income once the money is withdrawn.
 Annuities can also be used to fund traditional IRAs, Roth IRAs, and Simplified Employee Pension Plans.
-(Income tax-deferral is provided by the retirement plan.)
-You should contact your attorney or tax advisor for more complete information.
+When an annuity is used to fund a tax qualified retirement plan or IRA, the tax deferral is provided by the retirement plan or IRA and not the annuity.
+You should contact your attorney or tax adviser for more complete information.

 |W-2 Earned Income Required||Yes||Yes||No|

 The death benefit is the value of the policy on the date of the annuitant's death.
+Some variable products have death benefit guarantees that provide protection if death occurs during a market downturn.
+For example, the death benefit could be the greater of the amount paid in or the account value.
 If you die before payouts begin, your beneficiary will receive the current value of the annuity.
-Once you've begun receiving payments, the amounts paid to the beneficiary will depend on the payout agreement.
+Once you've begun receiving payments, the amounts paid to the beneficiary will depend on the payout option you originally selected.

 Before investing, consider the funds' investment objectives, risks, charges and expenses.
-Contact State Farm VP Management Corp (888-702-2307) for a prospectus containing this and other information.
+Contact State Farm VP Management Corp (800-447-0740) for a prospectus or summary prospectus containing this and other information.
 Read it carefully.